suxuen/vasp_workflow/README.md

 > at CU Boulder, targeting NREL's Eagle cluster
 > (see the [upstream repository](https://github.com/rymo1354/vasp_workflow)).
 > I'm an active contributor and user of this shared lab tool; this fork contains my
 > extensions for running the workflow on additional HPC systems and for
 > noncollinear/spin-orbit-coupling calculations.
+Day to day, I generate
+> VASP input files separately and rely on this repo primarily for job submission and
+> management via rerun_workflow.py

 ## My contributions